-In competitive credit markets where banks do not have substantial market power, the tradeoff between exclusion and protection becomes less appealing, as bank profit margins are already low.
-Thus, interest rate caps in such settings will mainly have credit access rather than consumer protection effects.
-In contrast, welfare losses introduced by interest rate regulation policies will be lower in less competitive environments.
+In competitive credit markets where banks do not have substantial market power, the trade-off between exclusion and protection becomes less appealing, as profit margins are already low.
+In such settings, interest rate caps will mainly have credit access rather than consumer protection effects.
+In contrast, welfare losses introduced by interest rate caps will be lower in less competitive environments.
 In fact, considering that our theoretical predictions regarding effects of interest rate regulation on applications and expected consumer surplus are ambiguous, it might be the case that interest rate regulation can deliver welfare increases in other settings, and that may be more likely whenever banks hold substantial market power.